skleanthous/C4-PlantumlSkin/README.md

 1. [Local installation](http://plantuml.com/starting)
 1. [Free online editor (PlantText)](https://www.planttext.com/?text=5Osn3SCm30HxJv4C4B5nbSf05WYG2MI9i0XJb22ISCQFyjrTSR-fnM5UURcJ9FQCFlXMpBe-0KQyma5MV7V5aPeOYeNKAkZ96CLASuNN-dZpX5dvd2HGeneEs9quGtFhRf3MqFylaRbTbRuanpAteUIfVm00) <-- This is ready for you to start creating C4 models!!
 1. [Free online editor from PlantUML](http://www.plantuml.com/plantuml/uml/5Oqn3W8X44LxJw47a6csijh42vXu0XOcGdOO2FCdNb-iNbxptcw84zxaSgkQn3Fxb6i1XZs8Plo6JqNnmurdwWfMXDGRsIaS5QMxqNExlsJ9ghpFgjIYWISTNYLJTmm7fIsC_sLdpOi_) <-- This is ready for you to start creating C4 models!!
-1. [VisualStudio Code Plugin](https://github.com/qjebbs/vscode-plantuml): This plugin allows you to "embed" diagrams in your markdown files, which is the best of all worlds in my opinion, and is hence really recommended.
+1. [VisualStudio Code Plugin](https://github.com/qjebbs/vscode-plantuml): This plugin allows you to "embed" diagrams in your markdown files, which is the best of all worlds in my opinion, and hence really recommended.

 Once you have something running (or just went to planttext online editor), you can start using plantuml to create text-driven models and diagrams.